House of Commons photo

 Some mess, Madam Speaker.
 The OECD consistently rated Canada as having the best economy in the world under our government.

 I was part of the minority government for a little while, back in the day of the so-called deficits the member talked about.
-We heard a lot of whining from the Liberals' and the NDP in those minority years.
+We heard a lot of whining from the Liberals and the NDP in those minority years.
 Their basic complaint was that we did not spend enough.

 Paul Wells wrote an article in NewswatchCanada.
-In a quick summary, he said said that in this government's first 100 days,
+In a quick summary, he said that in this government's first 100 days,

 some patterns have been set; Ministers talk to media anonymously, afraid to be quoted; trouble abounds and surrounds; from free-falling oil to terrorism, to shots in feet, the Liberal Govt faces both external and self-inflicted woes.